 Distance education courses may not be right for all students.
 They give students greater freedom of scheduling, but they also require more self-discipline than on-campus courses.
 How well distance education courses fit into your educational and career goals depends on many factors.
 It is important for first-time distance education students to review the information available on the Distance Education website.
 For those students who are able to create the right environment, have the right study habits, and understand the technical and academic requirements, CSM’s distance education courses can be as effective as on-campus courses in terms of student learning.

 The Distance Education Office located in Building 18, Room 206 is available to assist students and answer questions in order to ensure College of San Mateo students have a successful distance learning experience.
-Please visit the Distance Education website or call 574-6271.
+For more information, visit the Distance Education website (Building 18, Room 18-206E, 574-6279).